By Jack Dawkins. Originally posted on Tumblr in 2015; edited for EUP in 2017. Updated in 2023.

 This was enough of a thing for Matt Ruff, a singlet fiction author, to take it into account in his book Set This House in Order, which was published back in 2003, and he mentioned in his research that he hung around a multi mailing list to get these ideas.
 (I’m presuming either a Yahoo group or Dark Personalities.)

 And this is just what I remember off the top of my head.

 If you want to be critical of multiplicity advocacy that is not centred on fusion of system-members or the pathologisation of multiplicity itself, that is your right.
-If you’re going to criticise the phenomenon, however, you could at the very least stop spreading the myth that it originated on Tumblr amongst teenagers with overactive imaginations.
+If you’re going to criticise the phenomenon, however, you could at the very least stop spreading the myth that it originated on social media amongst teenagers with overactive imaginations.